 Effective February 19, 2020, the Company entered into a securities purchase agreement with LG Capital Funding, LLC ("LG Capital"), pursuant to which LG Capital purchased a convertible promissory note (the "February 19, 2020 LG Capital Note") from the Company in the aggregate principal amount of \$75,000, such principal and the interest thereon convertible into shares of the Company's common stock at the option of LG Capital any time after the six month anniversary of the February 19, 2020 LG Capital Note.
-The February 19, 2020 LG Capital Note contains an original discount of \$3,750.
+The February 19, 2020 LG Capital Note contained an original discount of \$3,750.
 The transactions contemplated by the LG Capital Securities Purchase Agreement closed on March 4, 2020.
 Pursuant to the terms of the LG Capital Securities Purchase Agreement, LG Capital deducted \$2,500 from the principal payment due under the February 19, 2020 LG Capital Note at the time of closing, to be applied to its legal expenses and the Company received net cash proceeds of \$71,250 on March 25, 2020.
-The Company intends to use the net proceeds from the February 19, 2020 LG Capital Note for general working capital purposes.
+The Company used the net proceeds from the February 19, 2020 LG Capital Note for general working capital purposes.
+The maturity date of the February 19, 2020 LG Capital Note was February 19, 2021.
+The February 19, 2020 LG Capital Note bore interest at a rate of 8% per annum, which interest was paid by the Company to LG Capital in shares of the Company's common stock; but was not payable until the February 19, 2020 LG Capital Note became payable, whether at the maturity date or upon acceleration or by prepayment.